Care Wellbeing & Inclusion Fund

 If you are a UK-based member of the Nuclear Test Veterans Community and have any needs that may be addressed by this project use the contact form below or write to:

 NCCF CWI Fund.
 PO Box 8244, Castle Donington, DE74 2BY.

 The Fund 2018 Onwards

 The first year of the project established the fund and developed the protocols for identifying those in need and assessing what could be done to increase their wellbeing.
 The NCCF used the lessons learned developing the year one project to devise their bid for the second phase.

 In early 2018 it was announced that the NCCF bid for phase two funding of its CWI Fund had been successful, the Treasury offered funding by way of an endowment that could be invested to provide an income to address Care Wellbeing and Inclusion needs across the nuclear community for many years to come.

-The development of phase two This will ensure the range, scope and positive impact of this project is maximised across the nuclear community.
+The development of phase two ensures the range, scope and positive impact of this project is maximised across the British Nuclear Survivor Community.